AllstaRawR/FILFY/README.md

     ![MO2-Launch](https://raw.githubusercontent.com/AllstaRawR/FILFY/main/images/MO2-LaunchSmall.png "MO2-Launch")

 2. You will now get a splash screen that shows up to reassure you that SKSE is loading.
-It will likely take **1-2 minutes** to fully load.
+It will likely take **_1-2 minutes_** to fully load.

     ![/SKSE-SplashScreen](https://raw.githubusercontent.com/AllstaRawR/FILFY/main/images/SKSE-SplashScreenFixed.png "/SKSE-SplashScreen")
 3. You will now be at a black full screen, showing that Skyrim itself has now launched and is in the process of loading all plugins.
-It will likely take **2-3 minutes** to fully load.
+It will likely take **_2-3 minutes_** to fully load.
     * If this is the first time you have launched this modpack, the game will need to compile shaders between Step 4 and 5.
-This will take **around 1 minute** and slow your computer down, but only needs to be done once.
+This will take **_around 1 minute_** and slow your computer down considerably, but only needs to be done once.

     ![Skyrim-LaunchSmall](https://raw.githubusercontent.com/AllstaRawR/FILFY/main/images/Skyrim-LaunchSmall.png "Skyrim-LaunchSmall")
 4. Skyrim will automatically load into your latest save file (or a new game if you do not have a save file).
 Congratulations, you are done!